-Accuracy, in this study, is defined as agreement with expert raters (cf. Lampe and Garrett [16]).
+Accuracy, in this study, is defined as agreement with expert raters (cf. Lampe and Garrett [21]).
 The benchmark scores are based on the ratings of users who indicated their expertise as high (value 3 out of 3).
 We calculated the benchmark score for each criteria as mean value of ratings submitted by users with high expertise.
-Only those criteria with a standard deviation of expert rating values lower than 1 where used.
+Only those criteria with a standard deviation of expert rating values lower than 1 were used.
 The values of users with middle and low expertise were equally calculated as mean values of ratings for each criterion.
-We chose the values of the user group of the university of Passau as data set because this was the biggest group of users of one university.
+We chose the values of the user group of the University of Passau for the data set because this was the biggest group of users from one university.